mozilla/skywriter/docs/tutorials/commands.html.markdown

 ---
 layout: default
-title: Bespin Tutorials
+title: Skywriter Tutorials
 subtitle: Manipulating Text Through Commands
 ---

 Introduction
 ============

-This tutorial was originally written for Bespin 0.9.
+This tutorial was originally written for Skywriter 0.9.

-In this tutorial, we'll be creating new commands that allow Bespin to work with [Markdown](http://daringfireball.net/projects/markdown/) formatted text.
+In this tutorial, we'll be creating new commands that allow Skywriter to work with [Markdown](http://daringfireball.net/projects/markdown/) formatted text.